AndreasBlom96/TelegramBot/README.md

 # Radarr Telegram Bot

 First bigger python project.
 There is a lot left to do but i dont really have the time!
-A Telegram bot that integrates with **Radarr** to let users search, add, and manage movies — directly from chat.
+A Telegram bot that integrates with **Radarr** to let users search and add movies from chat.

 ---